 When you reach out to cosmetology schools in your area, be sure to ask if their program meets the standards for your state’s cosmetology training laws.
 You will want to choose a school that can equip you with the skills, and qualify you for your first job after completion.

-How to enroll in cosmetology school
+How to enroll in cosmetology college

 Once you request information, schools should get back to you shortly to discuss their program details.
 You might want to discuss other program options; just to be sure you make the right choice.